hhc97/flatliner-src/README.md

 This project was made together with [Naaz](https://github.com/naazsibia) and [Ritvik](https://github.com/AipioxTechson) for a compilers course at the University of Toronto.

-While implementing our project, we also came across an excellent python 2 implementation of this project [here](https://github.com/csvoss/onelinerizer).
+While implementing our project, we also came across an excellent python 2 implementation of the same concept [here](https://github.com/csvoss/onelinerizer).